devplayer0/fyp/presentation/slides.md

 be clocked way down to a speed that a cheap knockoff logic analyser could work with.
 Unfortunately, the wire protocol is quite complex.

-The final nail is the fact that cycle-accurate tracing is an optional feature that the Cortex-M4's ETM (the ETM-M4) doesn't support.
+The final problem is the fact that cycle-accurate tracing is an optional feature that the Cortex-M4's ETM (the ETM-M4) doesn't support.

 ---